 Agencies shall notify the customer that occupants with pre-existing health conditions may be adversely affected by installed weatherization materials or measures.
 If an occupant may be sensitive to certain weatherization materials or measures, the agency shall devise ways of installing materials to reduce exposure of the occupants so that weatherization work may be performed safely.
-Possible approaches may include temporary containment areas, HEPAfiltered equipment, temporary removal or relocation of occupants that may be adversely affected, or alternative installation methods or materials that meet the specifications of the Weatherization Program.
+Possible approaches may include temporary containment areas, HEPA-